bertacsevercan/gd50-projects/README.md

 ---

-## What I Implemented
+### What I Implemented

-- Fixed the `recoverPoints` bug.
+- [x] Fixed the `recoverPoints` bug.
-- Implemented logic to spawn a key again if it is lost.
+- [x] Implemented logic to spawn a key again if it is lost.
-- Added seven total powerups: multiple balls, bigger ball, smaller ball, big paddle, small paddle, fast paddle, slow paddle.
+- [x] Added seven total powerups: multiple balls, bigger ball, smaller ball, big paddle, small paddle, fast paddle, slow paddle.
-- When multiple balls exist, the player only loses health when **all** balls are destroyed.
+- [x] When multiple balls exist, the player only loses health when **all** balls are destroyed.
-- Each brick has a random chance to contain a powerup.
+- [x] Each brick has a random chance to contain a powerup.
-- When a brick breaks, it drops its assigned powerup if it has one.
+- [x] When a brick breaks, it drops its assigned powerup if it has one.
-- Display on-screen text to indicate which powerup was picked up.
+- [x] Display on-screen text to indicate which powerup was picked up.
-- Implemented level saving and added the ability to continue from the last saved level.
+- [x] Implemented level saving and added the ability to continue from the last saved level.

 ---

-# Lesson 4 — Match 3
+## Lesson 4 — Match 3

-**Disclaimer**
-All projects include base source code written by the course instructor **Colton Ogden**.
-I added the assignments and my own implementations on top of the original code.

----

-## Project Overview

 A Match-3 puzzle game featuring animated tile movement, procedural grid generation, timed gameplay, shiny tile mechanics, variety-based scoring, and hint assistance.